glynester/project-snowflake/README.md

 Following on from the above specification, the following user stories to create
 ```
 As a community minded person
-So that I can use the "I'm in" website
+So that I can use the "I'm in" website and it's advanced functionality
 I would like to sign up to the website
 ```
 ```
-As a visitor
+As a community minded person
-So that I can book a space
+So that I can satisfy my need to be useful in the community
-I would like to view other users spaces
+I would like to be able to volunteer for community projects
 ```